Oasis Academy Shirley Park

 Oasis Academy Shirley Park (formerly Ashburton Community School) is a mixed all-through school located within the Ashburton Learning Village complex in the Woodside area of Croydon, Greater London, England.

 The school educates children of primary and secondary school age, and also has a sixth form.
 It is based on three sites: Shirley Road, Long Lane, Stroud Green.
 Originally two schools, Ashburton Secondary Modern Boys and Ashburton Secondary Modern Girls, which merged in 1971 to become Ashburton High School.
 At a later date, the school became Ashburton Community School and became an Academy in 2009 and was renamed Oasis Academy Shirley Park.
 The school is sponsored by the Oasis Trust.

 The academy has a partnership with local English Premier League-club Crystal Palace dating back to the former Community School.
-Former Shrewsbury Town winger Austin Berkley teaches at the Academy.

 Description

 Oasis Academy Shirley Park is part of the Oasis Community Learning group, and evangelical Christian charity.
 The trust have guided forty schools out of special measures.
 19 per cent of the 52 Oasis academies classified as failing.
 The trust's founder Reverend Steve Chalke says "Turning round a school is sometimes a quick fix, it really, truly is".
 Oasis Academy Shirley Park was judged an outstanding school in 2013 and again in 2018 it was a good school but with potential to speedily become outstanding again.